 Enter the Cincinnati Design Awards and showcase your best design work!
 Projects completed within the past five years in the disciplines of architecture, interior design, landscape architecture, urban planning and experiential graphic design are all eligible for consideration.

 The Cincinnati Design Awards (CDA) promote the best in environmental design by Cincinnati-area creative firms, and new to 2022, local University design students!
 It is the goal of this program to recognize local and regional designers and design firms for their outstanding work in the community and also to educate the general public to the benefits of supporting quality design.
 All entries will be judged by a common jury of distinguished guests connected to all facets of the design profession.
 The awards are announced at the annual CDA banquet with a panel of guest jurors.

-After you have read all the information below, use the buttons above to either register as a new entrant or log in to your existing CDA account to manage your entries or purchase new ones (buttons will only be available during the submission timeline).
+After you have read all the information below, please use the button above to login/register, manage your entries or purchase new ones (buttons will only be available during the submission timeline).